DavesCodeMusings/openwrt-isolated/Improving the OpenWrt Isolated Network Experience.md

 This time the package file will be copied using _sftp_ instead of moving the microSD card between devices.
 1. Connect the laptop's wifi to the OpenWrt access point.
 2. On the laptop, open a command prompt and change directory to your Downloads folder.
-3. Connect to the OpenWrt sftp server with the command `sftp root@openwrt`
+3. Connect to the OpenWrt SFTP server with the command `sftp root@openwrt`
 4. Change directory to _/boot_ using `cd /boot`
 5. Transfer the luci dashboard package with `mput luci-mod-dashboard*`
 6. Doublecheck the file with `ls /boot/luci*` (This command works from both sftp and from the administrative command prompt.)